joyce880120/lab10-JMS/readme.md

 14. On the Server tab, scroll to the bottom to the Build window.
 Click the + sign and choose Build Artifacts.
 Click the box for Lab10: war exploded artifact and click Okay.
 IMPORTANT: Both Lab10: war exploded and MDB: ejb exploded should show up in the Build window – if one of them is missing, click the + sign, Build Artifacts, and choose that one.
 15. Scroll up and click the Deployment tab.
 Both MDB:ejb exploded and Lab10:war exploded should be in the Deploy window.
 If not, click the + sign at the bottom, click Artifact, and the window should populate with the other artifact.
 16. Click on Lab10:war exploded.
 In the Application content text box, make sure it says "/", without the rest of the Lab10 text.
 Click OK.
 17. Now you can run the application – click the green arrow.
-After it builds, a new browser window should pop up.
+After it builds (it may take a few moments), a new browser window should pop up.
 Type in your own message in the text box and click the "Send to … " button.
 The browser should display that <your message> was written to a queue.
 More importantly, the Run – Output window in Intellij should say, Servlet sent <your message> to queue, and MyQueueListener received: <your message>.
 That last print statement is triggered by the queue listener reacting to the queue event.

 That's a lot of steps.
 If something isn't working, here's a list of things to check on before seeking help:
 In the File->Project Structure